aws/aws-security-services-best-practices/docs/en/guides/guardduty/index.md

 * It is not recommended to rely on the CloudTrail event history's CSV download to compare event volumes because it may have event filters or incomplete data.
 This feature is more suited for smaller CSV downloads.
 * CloudTrail insights can be useful to augment these investigations.
 CloudTrail Insights continuously monitors CloudTrail write management events, and uses mathematical models to determine the normal levels of API and service event activity for an account.
 * If a new member account is added or if a GuardDuty service is resumed after being disabled for an extended time those costs may also be perceived as surges.
-* S3 protection can be disabled but GuardDuty does not allow you to remove any additional data sources.
-However, if DNS is disabled at the VPC level, those logs are not processed by GuardDuty.
-Accounts will not be charged or have DNS-based results.
+* Every optional protection plan can be disabled, including S3 Protection, EKS Protection, RDS Protection, Lambda Protection, Runtime Monitoring, Malware Protection, and AI Protection.
+What you cannot remove are the foundational data sources, which are AWS CloudTrail management events, Amazon VPC Flow Logs, and Route 53 DNS query logs.
+GuardDuty pulls independent streams of those directly from the services and they are part of the base offering rather than something you toggle.
+There is one indirect exception worth knowing: if DNS resolution is disabled at the VPC level, GuardDuty does not process those logs, so the account is not charged for DNS analysis and will not produce DNS-based findings.
+Disabling a protection plan is a real cost lever, but treat it as a coverage decision first, since several protection plans also feed [Extended Threat Detection](#amazon-guardduty-extended-threat-detection) and turning one off narrows what attack sequences GuardDuty can correlate.
 * GuardDuty is optimized for security value and will not charge customers for processing some low-risk events that would otherwise be delivered to a customer's CloudTrail.
 Therefore, the event counts may not exactly match.
 * If Runtime Monitoring is enabled for your account, you will not be charged for analysis of VPC Flow Logs from instances where the GuardDuty agent is deployed and active.
-* GuardDuty publishes usage metrics to Amazon CloudWatch for all protection plans.
-These metrics can be used to set up CloudWatch alarms that alert you when usage for a specific protection plan exceeds a threshold you define, helping you catch unexpected cost increases before they appear on your bill.
+* Enabling a new protection plan introduces a new billable dimension, and each one carries its own free trial.
+GuardDuty AI Protection is a common recent example, since it analyzes CloudTrail data events from Amazon Bedrock and Amazon SageMaker AI.
+Teams standing up their first generative AI workload frequently enable AI Protection and Bedrock data event logging in the same change, then attribute the resulting cost increase to the wrong service.
+Turn new plans on deliberately, note the date, and let the trial tell you the real number before you roll out organization wide.

 ## Troubleshooting
 ### Troubleshooting AWS Systems Manager (SSM) Agent Issues